emberjs/rfcs/text/0795-ember-data-return-promise-save.md

 ## Drawbacks

-For users relying on this behavior, they may have to refactor their code to access model properties and methods, especially if they were reaching for private APIs.
+For users relying on this behavior, they will have to refactor their code to either use patterns like async/await, ember-concurrency, or ember-promise-helpers.
+Alternatively, if all they want to access are properties on the model, they can use the model instead.

 ## Alternatives

 - The impact of not doing this prevents further changes in Ember Data.
-- We could just return a promise instead of wrapper around the promise.
-- Return a promise but also exposing a template/js helper in a new package that wraps any promise exposing these flags providing broader utility without imposing this promise-state management on ember-data itself.
+- Return a promise but also exposing a template/js helper in a new package that wraps any promise exposing isResolved and isRejected flags.
+This helps maintain similar behaviour to the existing implementation.

 ## Unresolved questions